 \section{INTRODUCTION}

-Data scaling laws \cite{kaplan2020scaling} have significantly accelerated the development of natural language processing and computer vision, as evidenced by the success of large language models \cite{achiam2023gpt} (e.g., GPT) and vision-language models \cite{zhu2023minigpt} (VLMs).
-Recently, the robotics community has started to explore a similar question: whether similar scaling laws exist in robotic semantic manipulation.
-Unfortunately, research in this area remains scarce.
-A fundamental obstacle is that policies relying solely on text instructions, as commonly studied, often fail to achieve robust semantic manipulation themselves.
-This failure occurs because, under identical observations, multiple manipulable objects or feasible actions may coexist.
-It is difficult for such a policy to focus on task objectives from text instruction alone \cite{li2024virt} as illustrated in Fig.\ref{Overview of framework}(a), especially in cluttered and noisy environments where semantic ambiguity is further amplified.
-Without a policy that can reliably perform the task, conducting a systematic study on how its performance scales with data becomes infeasible.
+Data scaling laws \cite{kaplan2020scaling} have significantly accelerated the development of natural language processing and computer vision, as evidenced by the success of large language models (e.g., GPT \cite{achiam2023gpt}) and vision-language models (e.g., Minigpt-4\cite{zhu2023minigpt}).
+Recently, the robotics community has begun to ask whether similar data scaling behavior emerges in robotic semantic manipulation, yet research remains scarce.
+A fundamental obstacle is that policies relying solely on text instructions often fail at robust semantic manipulation: under identical observations, multiple manipulable objects or feasible actions may coexist, making it hard to focus on the intended target from text alone \cite{li2024virt} (Fig.\ref{Overview of framework}(a)), especially in cluttered, noisy environments.
+Without a reliably performing policy, studying how performance scales with data is infeasible.